- John Calipari is the head coach of the University of Kentucky Wildcats men's basketball team

 En route to the national championship, Calipari guided the Wildcats to an NCAA record-tying 38 wins, a perfect 16-0 mark in the Southeastern Conference and an SEC Tournament championship, all while extending his winning streak in Rupp Arena to 51 straight games.
 Calipari later extended his perfect mark at home as UK’s coach to 54 games before finally losing in his fourth year at Kentucky.

-Calipari’s foundation, The Calipari Foundation, has raised millions of dollars to help the lives of those in need in the Commonwealth and beyond.
+Calipari has raised millions of dollars to help the lives of those in need in the Commonwealth and beyond.
 He has had a particular passion to assist those impacted by natural disasters.
 For instance, in 2010, he used a telethon to raise more than $1 million for victims of the devastating earthquake in Haiti.
-He followed that up with another telethon in 2012 that raised $1 million for victims of Superstorm Sandy, and in 2017, for victims of Hurricane Harvey.
+He followed that up with telethons in 2012, raising $1 million for victims of Superstorm Sandy, and in 2017, for victims of Hurricane Harvey.